stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 7. Release the staging buffer.

-We will need to implement the following:
+The following components will be introduced:

 * New domain classes to specify the vertex data.